UPPMAX/uppmax_intro_day_1/docs/sessions/login_console.md

     See [this YouTube video that shows the solution of these exercises](https://youtu.be/FUNPZHEMC2s)

-Here, we log in to Rackham's console environment via a terminal.
+Here, we log in to Pelle's console environment via a terminal.

 For Mac and Windows users it will be hardest to get it working.